KenkouGmbH/vuex-module-with-http-calls/README.md

 export default profileModule
 ```
 Notice that `url`, `method` and `data` will be passed to the underlying `axios.request` method at the moment of performing the http call.
+If no `name` property is passed then the `url` is used as the action name.
 The `httpCalls` examples are organized in an ascending complexity way here to point out the many options we may pass but the only required field is the `url` one.
 All the actions created to perform the `http` calls are marked as `async`.

 Then you can later register the `vuex` module `profileModule` by doing:
 ```javascript